kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 Kora is already structurally close to that model.

-## The Agent Does Not Need to Memorize the Framework If It Can Interrogate It
+## The Agent Does Not Need to Memorize the Framework If It Can Interrogate It { #interrogate-framework }

 This is perhaps the most unusual implication.